Body Poem and Dream Poem: Illuminating Unthought Knowns

 Listening to the Unspeakable: Body Poem/ Dream Poem and Trauma

 All of us have survived difficult or overwhelming experiences in one form or another . . . but surviving the experience is not the same as having fully processed and digested it.
-The psyche is always naturally seeking wholeness and integration.
+The psyche naturally seeking wholeness and integration.
 The sense of safety and relaxation created during a Body/Dream Poem session may connect you to feelings, sensations or parts of yourself that had previously been outside of your awareness.
-Parts of yourself that had been left out in the cold can be met with compassionate warmth and allowed to be as they are, without any attempt to change or fix them.
+For example, you might connect with a part of you that had been left out in the cold.
+The Body Poem process allows this part to be met with compassionate warmth and total acceptance.

-If they feel safe enough to emerge, hidden parts of you that have felt unsafe can be welcomed and accepted.
 It is delicate work, since if we have previously kept something outside of our awareness, we have done so for a reason.
-As a body poet/dream scribe.
-I’m sensitive to this, and always mindful and protective of your safety.
-I have tools at my disposal to prevent you from becoming overwhelmed.
+As a body poet/dream scribe, I’m sensitive to this.

-Despite the fact that Body Poem can uncover profound insights, it is actually a very gentle process.
-You are always the one in choice as to which sensations you explore (or how deep you want to swim).
-The entire structure of the session has been designed with your emotional safety in mind
+Body Poem can uncover profound insights, yet it is actually a very gentle process.
+You are always the one in choice as to which sensations you explore (how deep you want to swim).
+The entire structure of the session has been designed with your emotional safety in mind.
+I have tools and techniques I can use to guide you back into a more regulated state, should you begin to feel overwhelmed.

-If you know that you have experienced severe trauma, and haven’t yet received any therapeutic support to begin processing it, I would suggest chatting to me on the phone before booking your body poem session, and together we can decide if it would be right for you at this time.
-Email me at rosilalor@gmail.com or text me on 0834747709 and we can arrange a time to speak
+If you know that you have experienced severe trauma, and haven’t yet received any therapeutic support to begin processing it, I would suggest booking a free discovery call before booking your body poem session, and together we can decide if it would be right for you at this time.
+Contact me and we can arrange a time to do that.

 Coming back to our senses as a species: why I think our world needs Body Poem/Dream Poem